Skip to main content

 5. I am creatively inclined and do many different crafts depending on how I'm feeling.
 I have an unfinished object list almost as long as my arm.
 Right now though it seems as if the creative well is empty

-6. I do my own cooking but have a marked preference for easy to prepare stuff and I much prefer someone else cook or when I can order out.
+6. I do my own cooking but have a marked preference for easy to prepare stuff and I much prefer someone else cooking or when I can order out.

-7. The Professor and I like to travel and we try to go somewhere within Ontario every year.
+7. E and I like to travel and we try to go somewhere within Ontario every year.

 8. I read a lot, am semi-active on Facebook and Pinterest & play solitaire every night

 9. I do not leave my home (in an old renovated church) very often except in the spring and fall.
 Summer is too hot and winter too cold.
-During the times I am house-bound my daughter and oldest grand-daughter do the stuff that needs doing outside like groceries and prescriptions.
+Delivery services are my friends.

 10. I have the curiosity of a cat and am always learning new things especially new crafts, writing stuff and recipes.